vpon-sdk/vpon-sdk.github.io/jp/web/web-original-banner.jp.md

 # FAQ
 ---

 ## Still can't see any ad
 Please check the following items:

-* Please open the page by mobile browser not the personal computer.<br>
+* Please open the page by a mobile device instead of a personal computer.<br>
 * Clean the cache, delete cookie and reload the page.

 ## Still can't solve it
-Open the debug mode and send all of  "Vpadn-" informations to [Vpon FAE]
+Open the debug mode and send all of  "Vpadn-" messages to [Vpon FAE]

+[Callback]: {{site.baseurl}}/jp/web/original-banner/#callback
 [Vpon FAE]: mailto:fae@vpon.com
 [MobileDPF_Eng]: {{site.imgurl}}/MobileDPF_Eng.png
 [AppType.png]: {{site.imgurl}}/AppType.png